 Since pentatonic scales contain 5 notes, we need to remove two from the minor scale in order to get the minor pentatonic.
 The two notes removed are the 2nd and 6th intervals.

-This means the minor pentatonic scale is made up of the 1st (root), 3rd (♭3), 4th (p4), 5th (p5), and 7th (♭7) intervals of the minor scale.
+This means the formula for the minor pentatonic scale is made up of the 1st (root), 3rd (♭3), 4th (p4), 5th (p5), and 7th (♭7) from the minor scale.
 For the A minor pentatonic scale, this gives us the notes A, C, D, E, and G.

 Note that the intervals that make up the Am pentatonic scale are universal to all minor pentatonic scales.
 The only thing that changes is the root note from which the scale is built.